 With Gregory Jones' guidance, he also began to explore commissions for music production: after developing relationships with several producers at San Francisco's Colossal Pictures including the notorious Tim Boxell, he recorded the theme music for MTV's Top 20 Countdown and collaborated with Jones on a series of short station I.D.'s that received heavy airplay; one of them, M-Mollusk, won the prestigious Annecy Award for video animation at the Annecy International Animation Festival.
 He was even hired by a Japanese advertising agency to appear in a Japanese ad campaign (tv, print, billboards) for Schick Injector razors (!), playing the role of an American jazz musician who practices so diligently he forgets to shave - Schick Injector saves the day!
 He contributed music for other Japanese tv commercials and fashion design shows.
 Various artists in the Bay Area tapped his studio expertise, enlisting him to produce their recordings.

 And then abruptly he turned away from electronic and commercial music and began working in an all-acoustic saxophone duo, an art-music project with Benjamin Bossi who had recently departed from Romeo Void after that band's commercial run was capped by the hit Girl In Trouble.
 Together they created a new kind of sound-music, exploring the sonic possibilities of two unadorned tenor saxophones.
 They attracted a good deal of attention and played at many premiere Bay Area venues including the Fillmore West, the Roxie Theater, the On Broadway, South of Market's DNA Lounge and the San Francisco Video Festival.
-Then they left for New York.
+In 1986 they left for New York, where Salant still resides.